 07-19-1943 – 10-15-1986 Jerry Smith – Born in Eugene, Oregon.
 He was a professional American football tight-end for the Washington Redskins from 1965-1977.
 By the time he retired he held the NFL record for most career touchdowns by a tight end.
 A 2014 documentary from the NFL Network’s A Football Life series profiles his career, as well as his double life as a closeted gay man and a star athlete.
 Smith died of AIDS on October 15, 1986.
 He was the first former professional athlete to die of the disease.
 The Redskins logo, along with Jerry Smith’s uniform number 87, was part of the AIDS quilt.

 07-19-1983 Ryan O’Callaghan – Born in Susanville, California.
 He is a former American football offensive tackle.
-O’Callaghan is 6 foot 7 inches and weights 330 pounds.
+O’Callaghan is 6 foot 7 inches and weighs 330 pounds.
 In 2006 he was drafted by the New England Patriots.
 In 2009, he played for the Kansas City Chiefs until 2011.
 On December 20, 2014, O’Callaghan was inducted into the Shasta County Sports Hall of Fame.
 In an interview with Outsports magazine on June 20, 2017, he revealed that he is gay.

 07-19-1985 Misty Kathrine Snow – Born in Salt Lake City, Utah.
 She is an American politician and one of the first out transgender people in the US to have been nominated by a major political party for a national office.
 Snow is a progressive Democrat and lost the November 2016 vote to Republican incumbent Mike Lee.
 On April 13, 2017, Snow announced her run for Utah’s 2nd congressional district.

 07-19-1888 – 08-08-1957 Fabian S. Woodley – Born in Bristol, England and educated at Cheltenham College and University College, Oxford.
 He was a British poet of the Uranian school.
 After fighting in WWI, during which he won the Military Cross, he taught English at several schools.
 His only book of poetry, A Crown of Friendship, was published in 1921.
-He is listed as gay in Wikipedia list of gay, lesbian or bisexual people both in the U.S. and U.K. list.
+He is listed as gay in Wikipedia list of gay, lesbian, or bisexual people both in the U.S. and U.K. list.
 These categories list notable writers who identify, or who have been reliably identified as gay.

 07-19-1950 Per-Kristian Foss – Born in Oslo, Norway.
 He is a Norwegian politician for the Conservative Party and 2nd Vice President of Storting.
-He was elected to the Norwegian Parliament from Oslo in 1981, and was re-elected six more times.
-From 2001-2005 Foss was minister of finance.
+He was elected to the Norwegian Parliament from Oslo in 1981 and was re-elected six more times.
+From 2001-2005 Foss was the minister of finance.
 He also acted as Prime Minister very briefly in 2002.
 Foss was the first openly gay minister in a Norwegian government and the first openly gay national leader.